-- Tendinopathies respond best to load, but load should be prescribed in a graded and thoughtful manner.
+Tendinopathies respond best to load, but the load should be prescribed in a graded and thoughtful manner.

 Originally from Reading, Pennsylvania, Chris graduated with his bachelor’s degree in exercise science and a doctorate of physical therapy from Slippery Rock University.
 He afterwards completed a sports physical therapy residency at the Memorial Hermann IRONMAN Sports Medicine Institute.
 He later completed a division 1 sports physical therapy fellowship at Duke University where he worked closely with Duke football, basketball and lacrosse.
 He returned to Houston afterwards with Memorial Hermann to help develop an emerging division 1 sports physical therapy fellowship.
 Present day, he practices with the sports medicine team at the United States Olympic and Paralympic Committee in Colorado Springs, CO.
 Chris is board certified sports clinical specialist (SCS), certified strength and conditioning specialist (CSCS) and certified in dry needling.
 He has a particular interest in post-operative rehabilitation of the athletic knee, shoulder, hip and elbow.

 Disclaimer – The content here is designed for information & education purposes only and is not intended for medical advice.